 Interstate and overseas travel for archival research

-The School will supply supporting funds for Arts Faculty and University travel grants, such as GRATS and GRATS Top-Up.
+The School will supply supporting funds for Faculty of Arts and University travel grants, such as GRATS.

 The School will supply funding for conference attendance to present a paper either in Australia or overseas.